Grouper/FlatUIKit/README.markdown

     pod 'FlatUIKit'

 to your Podfile.
-If you don't use Cocoapods you're welcome to use git submodules, or simply [download it](https://github.com/Grouper/FlatUIKit/archive/master.zip) and include it in your project manually (it's very easy to include).
+If you don't use Cocoapods you're welcome to use git submodules, or simply [download it](https://github.com/Grouper/FlatUIKit/archive/master.zip) and include it in your project manually.

 Note that FlatUIKit requires the CoreText framework as well as iOS > 5.0.